Cameron Jordan: 2019

 On June 11, 2019, the Saints signed Jordan to a three-year, $52.5 million contract extension with $42 million guaranteed, keeping him under contract through the 2023 season.

-In week 1 against the Houston Texans, Jordan recorded his first sack of the season on Deshaun Watson during the 30–28 win.
+In Week 1 against the Houston Texans, Jordan recorded his first sack of the season on Deshaun Watson during the 30–28 win.

-In week 2 against the Los Angeles Rams, Jordan sacked and forced a fumble on Jared Goff in the 27–9 loss.
+In Week 2 against the Rams, Jordan sacked and forced a fumble on Jared Goff in the 27–9 loss.
 In the second quarter, Jordan forced a fumble off Goff and returned it for a touchdown.
 The referees initially ruled the play an incomplete pass.
 However, video replay revealed that Jordan forced a fumble, but his return for a touchdown did not count since the play had already been blown dead.
-After the game, Jordan was furious and referred the referees as "foot locker."
-In week 6 against the Jacksonville Jaguars, Jordan sacked Gardner Minshew twice during the 13–6 win.
+After the game, Jordan was furious and referred the referees as "foot locker".
+In Week 6 against the Jacksonville Jaguars, Jordan sacked Gardner Minshew twice during the 13–6 win.
 A week later against the Chicago Bears, Jordan sacked Mitch Trubisky twice in the 36–25 win which was the Saints' sixth win of the season.
-In week 13 against the Atlanta Falcons on Thanksgiving Day, Jordan recorded a season high 6 tackles and sacked Matt Ryan 4 times in the 26–18 win.
+In Week 13 against the Falcons on Thanksgiving Day, Jordan recorded a season high 6 tackles and sacked Matt Ryan 4 times in the 26–18 win.
 Jordan won the NFC Defensive Player of the Week award for his performance.

 Jordan finished the season with 52 combined tackles (38 solo), a career high 15.5 sacks, one fumble recovery, and three pass deflections in 16 games started.

-In the Wild Card Round of the playoffs against the Minnesota Vikings, Jordan recorded three tackles and sacked Kirk Cousins once during the 26–20 overtime loss.
+In the Wild Card Round of the playoffs against the Vikings, Jordan recorded three tackles and sacked Kirk Cousins once during the 26–20 overtime loss.
 For his efforts in the 2019 season, Jordan earned his fifth career Pro Bowl nomination.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Team All-Decade Team for the 2010s.

 2020

-In Week 11 against the Atlanta Falcons, Jordan recorded three sacks on Matt Ryan during the 24–9 win.
+In Week 11 against the Falcons, Jordan recorded three sacks on Matt Ryan during the 24–9 win.

-In Week 12 against the Denver Broncos, Jordan recorded a sack on wide receiver Kendall Hinton during the 31–3 win.
+In Week 12 against the Broncos, Jordan recorded a sack on wide receiver Kendall Hinton during the 31–3 win.

 Jordan was named the NFC Defensive Player of the Month for his performance in November.

 In Week 15 against the Kansas City Chiefs, Jordan was ejected from the game after punching Chiefs' guard Andrew Wylie.
 He was named to the Pro Bowl for the sixth time.
 He was ranked 46th by his fellow players on the NFL Top 100 Players of 2021.